thma/PolysemyCleanArchitecture/README.md

 ```

 Please note that these tests don't need a deployment of the WAI application to a web server.
 ALl testing can be done
 within  a single process.
-We stick to the depency rule not to use anything from a more outward layer.
+We stick to the dependency rule not to use anything from a more outward layer.

 The interesting part is the creation of the `Application` instance.

-If we had a simple implementation `myServer` of a REST API `myApi`, which does not use any Polysemy effetcs, then we
+If we had a simple implementation `myServer` of a REST API `myApi`, not using any Polysemy effects, we
 could create an `Application` instance like so:

 ```haskell